spotinst/help/src/docs/ocean/tutorials/install-network-client-v2.md

   --namespace <$NAMESPACE> --set namespace=<$NAMESPACE>
 ```

-NOTE: Configure all required chart values using the `set` command line argument or a `values.yaml` file.
+>**NOTE**: Configure all required chart values using the `set` command line argument or a `values.yaml` file.

 ### Update the Ocean network client version with Helm 3.x

 1. Discover all the available released Ocean network client versions using command `helm search`.

-2. Then, upgrade to a specific or latest version from the list above using the command `helm upgrade`.
+2. Then, upgrade to a specific or latest version from the list above using the command: `helm upgrade`.

 ```
 helm upgrade my-release spot/ocean-network-client \